hippietrail/ratatui-image/README.md

 * `serde` for `#[derive]`s on [picker::ProtocolType] for convenience, because it might be useful to save it in some user configuration.
 * `image-defaults` (default) just enables `image/defaults` (`image` has `default-features = false`).
-To only support a selection of image formats and cut down dependencies, disable this feature, add `image` to your crate, and enable its features/formats as desired.
+To only support a selection of image formats and cut down on dependencies, disable this feature, add `image` to your crate, and enable its features/formats as desired.
 See
   <https://doc.rust-lang.org/cargo/reference/features.html#feature-unification/>.
 * `tokio` whether to use tokio's `UnboundedSender` in `ThreadProtocol`